AMatti12/Rogue-Rockets/README.md

 ## If you fell behind schedule, why?
 What would you do differently next time?

 ### I fell a little bit short of delivering the game that I had planned to design.
 There were still many cool functions I could have added but didn't have the time to.
 A part of the reason I fell behind was because I changed my game design from a basketball bounce game to a rocket- space-themed game.
 I had to change my overall planning and goals completely.
-### In the future, I will ensure that I am less indecisive about game designs and will work more efficiently.
-It is also important to point out that I have been occupied with math work de to my diploma, so working in advance will be strongly considered when making future games.
+### In the future, I will ensure that I am less indecisive about game designs and will work more efficiently and quicker with knowledge and experienced gained from this project.
+It is also important to point out that I have been occupied with math work due to my diploma, so working in advance will be strongly considered when making future games.

 ## What problems did you run into that surprised you and how did you overcome them?